atomisthq/docs/docs/quick-start.md

     && npm start
 ```

-Next, trigger this event handler by making a commit in a repository
+Next, trigger this event handler by making a commit in
-that is linked to a Slack channel.
-The commit message should include
+a [repository that is linked to a Slack channel][repo-link].
+The
-the word "Crushed" followed by a reference to an issue in the form
+commit message should include the word "Crushed" followed by a
-`#N`, replacing `N` with the number of the issue.
+reference to an issue in the form `#N`, replacing `N` with the number
+of the issue.

 Push that commit and the bot sends a message to the linked channel
 letting everyone know you crushed it!

 For more detailed information about customizing event handling, see the full documentation
 for [events][event].

+[repo-link]: user/index.md#linking-slack-github (Link GitHub Repository to Slack Channel)

 ## Dive in